christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 </copy>
 ```

-***NOTE:*** Login to Node of Exadata and make a TNS entry on your tnsnames.ora file such that your import data pump process only uses this particular node as we are placing the dump file on only one node and not on a shared file system.
+***NOTE:*** Log in to the Node of Exadata and make a TNS entry on your tnsnames.ora file such that your import data pump process only uses this particular node as we are placing the dump file on only one node and not on a shared file system.

 ```
 <copy>